pivorodrigues/devopstips/nginx.md

         ssl_session_tickets on;
       ```

-      - _How to create DH Parameters: (Do it before syntax text and Nginx reload)_
+      - _How to create DH Parameters: (Do it before syntax test and Nginx reload)_

         `$ openssl dhparam 2048 -out /etc/nginx/ssl/dhparam.pem`